|Syracuse University||Online MS in Library and Information Science

 The American Library Association (ALA) reviews and accredits Master's degrees that focus on library science.
 At this time, there are no programs offered at universities in the state of Utah with this accreditation.
-Prospective students may consider programs in the nearby states of Arizona or Colorado, or an online program with minimal or zero visits.
+Prospective students may consider library science degree programs in Arizona or Colorado, or an online program with minimal or zero visits.

 You might consider an online library science degree that is featured below.